Bypassing the Exponential Dependency: Looped Transformers Efficiently Learn In-context by Multi-step Gradient Descent: RELATED WORK

-\paragraph{Looped Transformer.} The concept of recursive inductive bias was first introduced by \cite{dgv+18} into Transformers.
-Looping Transformers are also related to parameter-efficient weight-tying Transformers \citep{ccw+21,gsr+24} theoretically showed that the recursive structure of Looped Transformers enables them to function as Turing machines. \cite{ylnp23} demonstrate that increasing the number of loop iterations can improve performance on some tasks.
+The concept of recursive inductive bias was first introduced by \cite{dgv+18} into Transformers.
+Looping Transformers are also related to parameter-efficient weight-tying Transformers \citep{ccw+21,gsr+24} theoretically showed that the recursive structure of Looped Transformers enables them to function as Turing machines. \cite{ylnp23} demonstrates that increasing the number of loop iterations can improve performance on some tasks.
 Recent studies \citep{af23,gyw+24} have provided theoretical insights into the emulation capabilities of specific algorithms and their convergence during training, with a particular emphasis on in-context learning.

-However, the expressive capacity of Looped Transformers or Looped Neural Newrok~\cite{lss+24_relu,kll+24} in function approximation and their associated approximation rates remain largely unexplored territories.
+However, the expressive capacity of Looped Transformers or Looped Neural Newrok~\cite{lss+24_relu,kll+24} in function approximation and their associated approximation rates remain largely unexplored territories. \cite{yhl+25} studies enhancing autoregressive chain-of-thought through loop-aligned reasoning.
+In this work, we consider Looped Linear Transformers.